 The City of Fayetteville has included as a Target for Action, a comprehensive housing study that will focus on affordable housing throughout the City.
 The City has developed an Affordable Housing Development Fund to assist with the development of affordable housing to include the acquisition of parcels.
-The City also continues to honor its commitment of increasing the supply of affordable housing by providing funding to support the new development of 10 affordable single family homes and 48 affordable multifamily housing units.
+The City also annually funds a qualified nonprofit to offer homebuyer education, financial planning and budgeting, and credit counseling to potential home homebuyers with a plan of action to improve one's ability to purchase a home.